COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Treatment for LCH that affects only the skin in adults may include:

-Treatment for LCH that affects the skin and other body systems may include:
+Treatment for LCH that affects the skin and other body systems in adults may include:

-Treatment of single-system and multisystem disease in adults may include:
+Treatment of single-system and multisystem disease in adults that does not affect the lung, bone, or skin may include:

 For more information about LCH trials for adults, see the Histiocyte Society website.